SciLifeLab/NGI-CellRaiser/README.md

 | Count unique reads per genes per cell | umi_tools count | BAM | Counts.txt

 We have to add a http://multiqc.info/ report for every step where it is necessary.

+**Remark from Phil:**
+_NB: To confirm, there should be a single MultiQC process which runs at the end, not one for every step.
+If there are optional processes then dummy channels have to be created and closed for any step that does not run.
+Bit of a faff, but I haven't figured out a better system yet._

 **We are still lacking some trimming of the reads, if the quality is too bad (TrimGalore!, Cutadapt, Trimmomatic).
 What else are we missing?**

 ## Downstream